Hadi-Tavana/Multisite-AD-Lab/README.md

 ![sysmonDownlaod](images/sec/sysmonDownlaod.png)

--Sysmon.exe – the executable to run Sysmon.
+- Sysmon.exe – the executable to run Sysmon.

--Sysmon64.exe – 64-bit version.
+- Sysmon64.exe – 64-bit version.

--EULA.txt – license agreement.
+- EULA.txt – license agreement.

--Extract the contents of the ZIP file to a directory of your choice (e.g., C:\Sysmon).
+- Extract the contents of the ZIP file to a directory of your choice (e.g., C:\Sysmon).

-now we need a configuration fie for sysmon , for thsi lab I used Olaf's configuration.
+now we need a configuration fie for sysmon , for this lab I used Olaf's configuration.

 🛠️ Sysmon Config by Olaf Hartong